bjoern-hempel/keras-machine-learning-framework/markdown/demos/nine_points.md

 ## Deductive learning approach

 The deductive learning approach implements functions as they are.
 A sum, for example.
 1 plus 1 should give 2.
 Or in other words, if I give 10 and 3 to the system, 13 should come out.
-For example, for the example above:
+A deductive learning approach for the example above would be for example:

 ```python
 if x1 in [0, 1] or x2 in [0, 1]: